omni360/aurin-acs/docs/api.md

     </form>

-The C3ML response will be JSON, so the request may optionally specifiy the header `Accepts: application/json`.
+The C3ML response will be JSON, so the request may optionally specifiy the header `Accept: application/json`.
 Since the response is *not* HTML, the form should be submitted via AJAX (e.g. with jQuery's [`$.post`][jquery] method) rather than directly with the submit button.

 That's all there is to it!
 ACS will determine the type of the uploaded file based on its extension